 Recently I introduced the three different general goals of fitness; rehabilitation, basic fitness and performance.
 Today we will discuss the first of these goals…rehabilitation.
 How many of us have been injured in the past?
 Probably everyone over the age of five can remember a significant injury.
 What do we normally do after the injury?
 Most people wait until the pain and swelling resolve, assume it has healed, and go on about their normal activities, never thinking about the injured part of their body until it is hurt again.
-Whether we are competitive or part time athletes, everyone needs to know some basics about rehabilitation.
+Whether we are competitive or part time athletes, or just people who’ve had injuries and is not quite back to normal, everyone needs to know some basics about rehabilitation.

 An ankle sprain is a classic example.
 Many people wear shoes with little support, roll their ankles when they walk, and fail to exercise the muscles in their feet and ankles.
 As a result, they are vulnerable to ankle sprains.
 The ankle is the most frequently injured joint in the body and accounts for 30-50% of all athletic injuries.
 After an ankle sprain, people hobble until the pain goes away, wrap the ankle until the swelling is better, and figure that it is back to normal.
 Actually, the ankle is not nearly back to normal and another injury may be around the corner.